IanMalcolm1/cs222-FinalProject/README.txt

-Simple examples of AJAX, PHP, and MySQL.
+Fundamental examples of AJAX, PHP, and MySQL.
 Keeping it around for reference.

 Features:
  - remembers user sign in for up to a week